xcpretty/xcpretty/README.md

 - `--report junit`, `-r junit`: Creates a JUnit-style XML report at `build/reports/junit.xml`, compatible with Jenkins CI.

+- `--report html`, `-r html`: Creates a simple HTML report at `build/reports/tests.html`.

+Writing a report to a custom path can be specified using `--output PATH`.

 ## Did you just clone xctool?

 Unlike [xctool](https://github.com/facebook/xctool), `xcpretty` isn't a build tool.